maeydhaw/xalts_assignment/README.md

 ![image](https://github.com/maeydhaw/xalts_assignment/assets/88104259/b87cf441-41ef-422e-b49d-53a26d4b1aa8)

-## Running the Terraform file
+# Running the Terraform file

-# Terraform AWS Example

 This Terraform configuration file provisions an AWS EC2 instance and runs a Dockerized REST API on it.